There are so many CSV file editors on the internet. But are they powerful enough to handle large datasets (like over a billion rows)?

 Gigasheet is an exception.
 It can load a billion rows of data!
 It’s not just a spreadsheet.
 It’s a database disguised as a spreadsheet.

 Sign up today!
-Gigasheet is free to use.
+Gigasheet is free to get started with.